Beautiful Country (book): Synopsis

 In Beautiful Country, Wang writes about the hardships that she and her parents faced upon their arrival to the United States in 1994, as undocumented immigrants from China.
-She discusses the numerous challenges she faced of growing up in poverty, and how she emerged from all of it with her dreams intact.
+She discusses the numerous challenges she faced growing up in poverty, and how she emerged from all of it with her dreams bruised but intact.

 Publication and promotion

-Wang wrote the book on her phone during her commute to her law offices, finishing a first draft in 2019.
+Wang wrote the book on her phone during her subway commute to her law office, finishing a first draft in 2019.

 Beautiful Country was published in hardcover and e-book format on September 7, 2021, by Doubleday, an imprint of Penguin Random House.
 An audiobook, narrated by Wang, was released the same day.
+Beautiful Country was also available through the Book of the Month club as one of its selections for the month of September 2021.

-Wang promoted the book with a series of media appearances, including The Today Show interview by Jenna Bush Hager, who also selected the book as the 'impactful' memoir for September 2021.
+Following its publication, Wang promoted her memoir through a series of media appearances, including an interview on NBC's Today Show with Jenna Bush Hager, who had recommended the "impactful" memoir to her "Read with Jenna" book club.
 Wang also promoted the book on NPR and at the Chicago Humanities Festival.

-The book debuted at number three on The New York Times nonfiction best-seller list.
+The book debuted at number three on The New York Times' nonfiction best-seller list.